Skip to the main content.

 Holy Week isn’t just history, it’s a reminder that God's love for us is stronger than sin & death.
 By linking Lent’s preparation to Holy Week’s events, kids learn that Easter’s joy grows from intentional faith in Jesus.

-But Jesus said, “Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven.”
+Jesus said, “Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven.”
 (Matthew 19:14 ESV).
 With gentle lessons and playful wonder, Holy Week becomes a story they’ll carry forever.

 3 Ways to Make Easter Tangible for Kids